fabferri/az-pattern/s2s-vpn-vnets/README.md

 [![2]][2]

-* **s2s-vpn-4vpngtw-6tunnels**: contains ARM template to create site-to-site VPN between four VNets.
+* folder **s2s-vpn-4vpngtw-6tunnels**: contains ARM templates to create site-to-site VPN between four VNets.
 The Azure VPN gateways are all deployed in configuration active-active.
-The script creates three different VNets in three Azure regions (specified in the ARM template as **location1, location2, location3 and location4** ).
+The script creates three different VNets in three Azure regions (specified in the ARM template with parameters **location1, location2, location3 and location4** ).
 In each gateway subnet is create a VPN Gateway.
    * a vpnGtw1 is created in a vnet1
    * a vpnGtw2 is created in a vnet2
    * a vpnGtw3 is created in a vnet3